Gystek/dcg/theory/paper.typ

 be identified as two main processes: the calculation of changes between two versions of the program, and the merging of the said changes when they exist across different branches.
-Most VCSs --- such as Git (Torvalds 2005), which is almost universally used in open source software projects --- perform this first step in a similar fashion as `diff(1)`; that is, linearly.
+Most VCSs --- such as Git @git, which is almost universally used in open source software projects --- perform this first step in a similar fashion as `diff(1)`; that is, linearly.
 This strategy, although simple to implement, is unsatisfactory